secwexen/aapp-mart/ROADMAP.md

 # Roadmap

-This document outlines the planned evolution of AAPP-MART as a research and security engine.
+This document outlines the planned evolution of AAPP-MART as a cybersecurity engine.

 ## Short Term (Next Releases)